 - Identify basic concepts of health and disease.

 - Discuss the influences of social, economic, legislative and demographic factors in the delivery of healthcare and various problems and limitations of health care systems.

 - Distinguish between immunity, immunodeficiency and autoimmunity.

 - Compare various infectious diseases and apply knowledge of infection control principles to them.

 - Describe common blood and lymphatic diseases.

-- Describe cardiovascular and heart diseases.
+- Describe cardiovascular, heart and respiratory diseases.

 - Describe disorders of the urinary and gastrointestinal systems and relate common symptoms to disease.